MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Export-CsArchivingData.md

 # Export-CsArchivingData

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Enables you to export records that have been stored in the Microsoft Lync Server 2010 Archiving database.

-**Below Content Applies To:** Lync Server 2013

-Enables you to export records that have been stored in the Lync Server Archiving database.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to export records that have been stored in the Skype for Business Server 2015 Archiving database.
+Enables you to export records that have been stored in the Skype for Business Server Archiving database.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX